krmanik/Anki-xiehanzi/README.md

 - HSK1 - HSK6 audio included in the decks

 # Update 2020-05-13
-- Now card will update in current card.
-In earlier version, change get reflect in next card but from now change will get reflect in   current card.
+- In earlier version, changes get reflect in next card but from now changes will get reflected in current card.
 [For more #6134](https://github.com/ankidroid/Anki-Android/pull/6134)
 ( Note : After AnkiDroid 2.10 )

 ### Related files